InternetHealthReport/internet-yellow-pages/README.md

 ### Tips and Tricks
 - Revert changes:
   - if there is only a few modifications to revert, click on 'contributions' on the right-top of the wiki page and then rollback
+  - Revert changes made in the last x minutes with: [wikihandy/revertChanges.py](https://github.com/InternetHealthReport/internet-yellow-pages/blob/main/wikihandy/revertChanges.py)
+  - Or use pywikibot RevertBot: https://www.mediawiki.org/wiki/Manual:Pywikibot/revertbot.py
-  - for reverting the x last changes see: https://www.mediawiki.org/wiki/Manual:Pywikibot/revertbot.py (make sure your bot has the 'Rollback changes to pages' selected in its OAuth permissions)
+  (make sure your bot has the 'Rollback changes to pages' selected in its OAuth permissions for rollbacks)